Ohio House speaker, 4 others arrested in $60M bribery case

 Previous attempts to bail out the nuclear plants had stalled in the Legislature before Householder became speaker.
 Months after taking over, he rolled out a new plan to subsidize the plants and eliminate renewable energy incentives.
 The proposal was approved a year ago despite opposition from many business leaders and the manufacturing industry.

-Householder and the others used the money to preserve and expand his political power in Ohio, the complaint said.
+Householder and the others used the money to preserve and expand his political power, the complaint said.
+Almost $100,000 was used for Householder’s 2018 campaign, and more than $100,000 paid costs at the speaker’s Florida home, according to the complaint.

+The amounts increased once the legislation was introduced, and after it was signed into law, roughly $38 million was wired into Generation Now accounts to defeat an effort to put a repeal of the bailout law on Ohio’s ballot, the complaint said.

 FirstEnergy Corp., whose former subsidiaries owned the plants, donated heavily to Householder’s campaigns and his backers in the Ohio House.
 The utility’s political action committee contributed $25,000 to Householder’s campaign in 2018, according to an analysis by Common Cause Ohio, a government watchdog.

+The group then spent millions backing Ohio House candidates who would back Householder’s bid for speaker and support the bailout legislation.

-FirstEnergy Solutions, the subsidiary which has since changed its name to Energy Harbor and now operates the nuclear plants as an independent company, spent millions on lobbying and campaign contributions while trying to persuade federal and state officials to give the nuclear plants a lifeline.
+FirstEnergy Solutions, the subsidiary which has since changed its name to Energy Harbor, now operates the nuclear plants as an independent company.
+It spent millions on lobbying and campaign contributions while trying to persuade federal and state officials to give the nuclear plants a lifeline.

-FBI agents were at Householder’s farm in Glenford on Tuesday morning in rural Perry County.
-FBI spokesman Todd Lindgren said only that they were carrying out “law enforcement activity.”
-The Perry County Sheriff’s Office confirmed that it was assisting.
+FirstEnergy Corp. said it in a statement that it received subpoenas Tuesday in connection with the investigation and intends to cooperate.

-Attempts to reach Householder, Borges and Clark were unsuccessful.
-A message seeking comment was also left with the House communications office.
+A message seeking comment was left with attorney Dave Thomas, who was representing both Householder and Longstreth.

-The PAC is backed by a group of prominent Republican operatives that include a former White House communications director, Anthony Scaramucci.

-Clark is one of Ohio’s best-connected lobbyists, representing a high-powered stable of clients from the pharmaceutical, gambling, and alcoholic beverage industries, among others.
+Clark is one of Ohio’s best connected lobbyists, representing a high-powered stable of clients from the pharmaceutical, gambling and alcoholic beverage industries, among others.
+His attorney, Will Ireland, said he did not “see any culpability” in the case.

-Cespedes is a former investment officer with the Ohio Treasurer’s Office who was appointed by then-Gov. John Kasich as commissioner for the Ohio Civil Rights Commission, where he oversees a team effort to stop discrimination in the state.
+Cespedes is a former investment officer with the Ohio Treasurer’s Office who was appointed by then-Gov. John Kasich as commissioner for the Ohio Civil Rights Commission, where he oversees efforts to stop discrimination.
 His term ends July 29.
+Cespedes’ attorney, Mark Collins, said he was still reviewing the 82-page affidavit.

 At the time he left office, he and several top advisers were under federal investigation for alleged money laundering and irregular campaign practices.
 The government closed the case without filing charges.